 3. Eastern Diamondback Rattlesnake

-- Scientific name: Crotalus adamanteus
+• Scientific name: Crotalus adamanteus

-Though it is not aggressive, the eastern diamondback rattlesnake can inflict damage, and even kill.
+Though it is not aggressive, the eastern diamondback rattlesnake can inflict damage and even kill

 4. Eastern Copperhead

-- Scientific name: Agkistrodon contortix
+• Scientific name: Agkistrodon contortix

-- Habitat: Deciduous forest, mixed woodlands
+• Habitat: Deciduous forest, mixed woodlands

-The eastern copperhead—simply called the copperhead—is a snake endemic to North America, particularly the east.
+The eastern copperhead—simply called the copperhead—is a snake endemic to North America, particularly the East.

-This snake looks pleasant, but beauty is deceptive.
+This snake looks pleasant, but its beauty is deceptive.
 In this case, it is even dangerous and deadly.

 The eastern copperhead is a pit viper, and you guessed right, it has a high level of venom, just like other vipers.

-The bites are not usually fatal, but it still requires medical checkup as the venom has effects.
+The bites are not usually fatal, but it still requires a medical checkup as the venom has effects.
 These include extreme pain, throbbing, severe nausea, and swelling.

-Fortunately, the eastern copperhead isn’t aggressive, but be careful to not provoke this dangerous reptile.
+Fortunately, the eastern copperhead isn’t aggressive, but be careful not to provoke this dangerous reptile.

 5. Cottonmouth

-- Scientific name: Agkistrodon piscivorus
+• Scientific name: Agkistrodon piscivorus

-- Habitat: Creeks, marshes, streams, swamps
+• Habitat: Creeks, marshes, streams, swamps

 The cottonmouth also goes by the names water mocassin, black mocassin, viper, and swamp mocassin.